ecomplus/client/README.md

 | callback | Function |

 #### Return
-The return is a object with all store brands
+The return is a object with all store brands.
+You can see the complete object on [store API - brands](https://ecomstore.docs.apiary.io/#reference/brands/all-brands/list-all-store-brands)

 #### Example
 With no filter: